foxBMS/foxbms-2/docs/software/modules/driver/fram/fram.rst

 -----------

 The FRAM (ferroelectric random access memory) used is the model CY15B102QN.
-It is a 2 Mbit logically organized as 256K × 8 bits.
+It is a 2 Mbit logically organized as 256K x 8 bits.
 It is non-volatile, does not need to be supplied to retain its data and can be written a virtually unlimited number of times.
 The FRAM is driven by an SPI interface.